Harold Gatty: World War II

 During the Second World War, Gatty was given the honorary rank of group captain in the Royal Australian Air Force (RAAF), and worked for the US Army Air Forces (USAAF) in the South Pacific.
 He was later appointed director of Air Transport for the Allied forces, based in Australia, under General Douglas MacArthur.
 Gatty moved to Washington, D.C. in 1943 where he worked on a navigational supplement for a survival kit, for Air Force personnel flying over the Pacific in the event they should become castaways.

 Gatty produced The Raft Book: Lore of the Sea and Sky to fill the need:

 Supplemented by a foldout table for navigation computations, folded paper scales for measuring distances, and a unique worldwide chart, The Raft Book demonstrates the usefulness of the Polynesian star-based passage-making technique.

 [Polynesians] viewed the stars as moving bands of light, and knew all of the stars of each band which passed over the islands they were interested in.

 Their method of navigation by these heavenly beacons was to sail toward the star which they knew was over their destination at that particular time.

 Gatty found the lore of birds especially useful for castaways.

+The Raft Book came under criticism from Alain Bombard that the appearance of frigatebirds did not mean land was within 100 miles as stated in the book.
+The voyage and complaint of Bombard was recounted in 1966 by Francis Chichester, who also wrote, “It was a fine book which gave hope to many thousands of people who were on the ocean in small boats after being torpedoed or shot down, and he gave heart to many more people who had to face the possibility of a predicament.
+But he did make one or two mistakes like this one about the Frigate Birds.”